Holy League (1684): The Treaty

 The League stipulated that all members were to act independently, and that they would retain all land that their conquests allowed them.
 This proved difficult for Venice, who believed that they had insufficient foot troops and so Leopold I would reclaim previously Venetian land in Dalmatia.
 This prompted an amendment to the League in the days that followed its creation, so that Venice would receive all reconquered land in Dalmatia regardless.

-The name “The Holy League” has been called a propaganda term, which highlights the crusade-like nature of the war that the members waged.
+The name "The Holy League" has been called a propaganda term, which highlights the crusade-like nature of the war that the members waged.

-The Tsardom of Russia
+Russia

 Negotiations for the Tsardom of Russia to join an alliance began in early 1684, when nuncio of Poland Girolamo Buonvisi had begun to reconcile relations with Russia.
 Previous territorial wars had concluded in a truce, and the two were yet to formally make peace; Russia also currently had control of previously Polish Kiev, making two barriers which had to be overcome before Russia were to join any alliance.

 Innocent XI had similar intentions, sending an envoy to Moscow in April, and in the following month he gifted money to the Cossacks under the pretense that more would be given if Russia were to join the League.
 These attempts at diplomacy culminated in the Pope’s personal invitation in August to Tsarine Sophia, calling on Russia to join the Holy League; this was eventually accepted on 26 April 1686 after a peace treaty with Poland was made.
 Russia joined the League on the stipulation that they were to keep Kiev from the Polish in exchange for 1.5 million florins, with the requirement that they were to begin war with the Ottomans before the end of 1686.